 Myra Woodard-Shobe, MSSW, LCADC

 Myra has worked in the field of addiction for over 17 years, with experience in residential treatment, case management, and individual, group, and family counseling.
-She has gained supervisory experience in residential settings, working with women experiencing homelessness, substance use disorders, HIV, pregnancy, young mothers, and co-occurring disorders, sometimes requiring the utilization of MAT (medication-assisted treatment).
+She has gained supervisory experience in residential settings, working with women experiencing homelessness, substance use disorders, HIV, pregnancy, young motherhood, and co-occurring disorders, sometimes requiring the utilization of medication-assisted treatment (MAT).

 Myra believes, “If we can change one individual, we can change families.
 If we change families, we can change communities.
 If we change communities, we can change the world.”